Mathematical model from Perm scientists will predict wound healing and oncology development

-Scientists from Perm National Research Polytechnic University (PNRPU) have created a mathematical model that allows for detailed study of how epithelial cells rearrange under mechanical stress.
+Scientists from Perm National Research Polytechnic University (PNRPU) have created a mathematical model that allows detailed study of how epithelial cells are rebuilt under mechanical stress.
 This model can be used both to study wound healing processes and to analyze the mechanisms of cancer development.
-The research results are published in the "Russian Journal of Biomechanics".
+The results of the study are published in the "Russian Journal of Biomechanics."

 <br>